ppieczul/retro-board-tools/original/README.md

                    Traces with no names in the Wire List are automatically named as T001, T002, ...
 PART-TYPE        - Type of the component (e.g. SIP8 or MOLEX) PIN-INDEX        - Index of a pin in a component, starting with 0.
 Index 0 designated pin number 1.
+POSITION-X       - Horizontal position of component's footprint on the A3 board image POSITION-Y       - Vertical position of component's footprint on the A3 board image WIDTH            - Width of a component's footprint on the A3 board image (can be negative) HEIGHT           - Height of a component's footprint on the A3 board image (can be negative)
 ```

+The A3 board image is a photograpic image of the board with dimensions of 3200x2000 pixels and the (0,0) pixel located in bottom left corner of the picture.